FREQUENTLY ASKED QUESTIONS

 frequently asked questions

 A Small Business Administration (SBA) 504 loan is facilitated by a Certified Development Company (CDC).
-This program was created to provide financing to small business owners to aid in the purchase of real estate, property, and heavy equipment or machinery.
+This program was designed to provide financing to small business owners to aid in the purchase of real estate property, heavy equipment, or machinery.
+504 Capital grants assistance with Real Estate Loans, Equipment Loans, and Construction Loans.

 CDCs are nonprofit organizations established to promote business development and economic prosperity.
 There are a few hundred nationwide, aiding small businesses across the country.

-A standard SBA 504 loan will be funded by three parties; 10% investment from the borrower, 40% from CDC like 504 Capital, and 50% from the lender.
+Three parties will fund a standard SBA 504 loan; 10% investment from the borrower, 40% from the CDC and 504 Capital, and 50% from the lender.
 The maximum amount from the lender is $5 million, or up to $5.5. million for manufacturing businesses.

 The business owner is expected to pay 10% as an initial investment in the project.